TheDeanLab/COMPASS/docs/source/imaging/imaging.rst

 Reslicing in ImageJ is a process that allows one to be able to reconstruct different planes of a 3D image set.
 In other words, it allows one to view the XY, XZ, and YZ projections of the same image set.
 In our system, our default viewing plane is the XY plane, and so we reslice to observe the XZ and YZ planes.
-The reslicing process within ImageJ is done after deskewing and rescaling, and involves opening up the Reslicing panel (Image-> Stacks-> Reslice).
+The reslicing process within ImageJ is done after deskewing, and involves opening up the Reslicing panel (Image-> Stacks-> Reslice).
 Within this panel, one just needs to select the direction of the reslice (typically just top or left).
 For our system, top slicing provides us with the YZ plane view where one can observe the angled orientation of our sample setup after projection (Image-> Stacks-> Z Project).
 This is shown below for the same 100 nm bead samples used in the